Makanda254/Phase1-project/README.md

 ## Known Bugs
 - One bug that you might encounter in your console while running the application is: `ERR_FILE_NOT_FOUND`.
   This will mean that the browser you are using is unable to retrieve the file or resource for the particular song you have inquired a search for.
-This maybe due to unstable internet connection.
+This may be due to unstable internet connection.
-- After searching a song and adding it to your playlist, you will need to refresh the browser page for the patch
-  request implemented by `Like button` and delete request implemented by `Delete button` to persist to the server i.e avoiding `404 NOT FOUND` error.
+- After searching a song and adding it to your playlist, you will need to refresh the browser page for the patch  request implemented by `Like button` and delete request implemented by `Delete button` to persist to the server i.e avoiding `404 NOT FOUND` error.
 Otherwise when one has not queried a search and added a song immediately, it is not a must to refresh the page in order to perform the Patch and Delete requests from your playlist.

 ## Technologies used
 - HTML